Should you be using your American Express points to book free Eurostar train tickets?

 The Eurostar page on nectar.com is here if you want to find out more about redeeming.

-How to earn Club Eurostar points from UK credit cards (May 2021)
+How to get Club Eurostar points and lounge access from UK credit cards (February 2024)

 American Express Platinum comes with a great Eurostar benefit – Eurostar lounge access!